King-Austin/ATTENDIFY-BACKEND/README.md

 ## Attendify Backend

 Attendify is a modern attendance management system that streamlines how lecturers and academic staff manage student attendance.
-This backend is built with Node.js, Express.js, and MongoDB, providing a RESTful API for managing users, attendance sessions, activity logs, academic sessions, and more.
+This backend is built with Node.js, Express.js, Typescript, and MongoDB, providing a RESTful API for managing users, attendance sessions, activity logs, academic sessions, and more.

 ## Project Background
 Attendify was built to solve a real-life problem I faced as a class representative.
 Manually taking attendance was not only tedious but also unreliable — paper attendance could easily get lost or damaged.
 Lecturers often misplaced them, and the Head of Department found it difficult to track student performance from scattered records.